 You don’t need a full word processor for your smartphone, as it will most likely be filled with a mountain of options that will distract you more than anything else.
-The best writing apps for your Android device are those with minimal interfaces and smartphone-specific designs, so we’ve scoured the Play Store and listed the best of them for you here.
+The best writing apps for your Android device are those with minimal interfaces and smartphone-specific designs.
+If you’re after a creative writing app that will help your words flow, we have some of those for you here too.

 Starting with an app that’s not technically a full-on word processor may seem cheeky, but this app has become such an integral feature of my life that it’s worth highlighting.
 Besides, the entire thing is based around writing, and a lot of the time when you want to quickly write things on your phone, you don’t want to go through the complexity of opening a more comprehensive app.